Testing Fuselage Components

 Technique 1: yarn fuselage script

-• undo or unlink: Removes the symbolic link for the fuselage package
+Removes the symbolic link and restores the package to its installed version.

 yarn fuselage -a link -p fuselage;fuselage-icons;message-parser